takelwerk/takelship/README.md

 If you want `ship` to choose a new port configuration then delete one ore more config lines.
 When you change a port, all configuration scripts are updated the next time a takelship is started.

 Just be sure to leave the `ship_default_project` in the `takelage.yml` or you'll end up with forgejo and its runners (which is the takelship default project) and a *preconfigured* `docker compose` project ready to run on your host.
-But maybe that's exactly what you want.
+But maybe that's exactly what you want...

 ## forgejo docker compose project